pyrddlgym-project/pyRDDLGym/docs/jax.rst

    For general non-reparameterizable distributions, the result of the gradient calculation is fully dependent on the JAX implementation: it could return a zero or NaN gradient, or raise an exception.

+Since version 2.0, JaxPlan provides an option to run a `parameter-exploring policy gradient (PGPE) <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_ algorithm in parallel alongside the original planner.
+By replacing the policy parameters with the better of the two planners, this provides a safe backup in case the model relaxations used in the original planner are poor (see section below).

 Running JaxPlan from the Command Line
 -------------------